Automattic/wp-calypso/client/extensions/woocommerce/state/sites/promotions/README.md

 ## Promotions Object

-As Promotions only exist in memory state on the client at this point, the definition of a product is as follows:
+As Promotions only exist in memory state on the client at this point, the definition of a promotion is as follows:

 ```js
 {